For small bathrooms, cloakrooms or ensuites, a corner toilet could be the key to opening up your space.

 A corner toilet is essentially the same as a close coupled toilet, the difference is that it is configured to project diagonally out of one corner.
 The cistern is in a more compact triangular shape to achieve this, though the toilet works in just the same way.
 This makes the corner toilet fit more efficiently into a bathroom.

-The Palm corner toilet at VictoriaPlum.com is designed in a contemporary style with simple, clean lines, and features a dual flush system for more economical water use, and a luxurious soft close seat.
+The Derwent round compact corner close coupled toilet at VictoriaPlum.com is designed in a contemporary style with simple, clean lines, and features a dual flush system for more economical water use, and a luxurious soft close seat.

 Is a corner toilet right for my bathroom?